North Lungpher

-North Lungpher is a village in Mizoram, India.
-North Lungpher is a medium size village located in Thingsulthliah RD Block of Saitual district, Mizoram, with about 200 families residing there.
+North Lungpher is a village situated in the state of Mizoram, India.
+It is a moderately-sized settlement located within the Thingsulthliah Rural Development Block of Saitual District, Mizoram, and is home to approximately 200 families.

 Population

-As of the 2011 India Census, North Lungpher had a population of 899.
-Males constituted 57% of the population and females 43%.
-In North Lungpher, 17.04% of the population is under 6 years of age.
-North Lungpher is located in the district of Saitual, Mizoram.
+As per the 2011 India Census, North Lungpher recorded a population of 899, with males comprising 57% and females 43%.
+Of the total population, 17.04% are children under the age of six.
+The village is situated in the Aizawl district of Mizoram.

-The population of children with ages 0–6 is 146 which makes up 17.04% of the total population of the village.
-The average sex ratio of North Lungpher is 961, which is lower than the Mizoram state average of 976.
-The child sex ratio for North Lungpher as the census shows is 896, lower than the Mizoram average of 970.
+Among the children aged 0 to 6 years, there are 146 individuals, constituting 17.04% of the village’s total population.
+The sex ratio in North Lungpher stands at 961 females for every 1,000 males, which is slightly lower than the state average of 976.
+The child sex ratio is 896, which is also below the Mizoram state average of 970.

-Most of the population in North Lungpher is from Schedule Tribe (ST).
-ST constitutes 99.53% of the total population.
-There is no population of Schedule Caste (SC) in North Lungpher.
+The majority of the population in North Lungpher belongs to Scheduled Tribes (ST), accounting for 99.53% of the total population, while there are no individuals from the Scheduled Caste (SC) category.

-N.Lungpher village has a higher literacy rate than Mizoram.
-In 2011, the literacy rate of North Lungpher village was 91.56%, compared to 91.33% in Mizoram.
-The male literacy was at 90.28%, while the female literacy rate was 92.88%.
+North Lungpher boasts a literacy rate higher than the state average.
+In 2011, the village's literacy rate was 91.56%, compared to Mizoram’s overall rate of 91.33%.
+The male literacy rate was recorded at 90.28%, while the female literacy rate stood at an impressive 92.88%.

-As per the constitution of India and the Panchyati Raaj Act, North Lungpher is administrated by Sarpanch (Head of Village) who is an elected representative of the village.
+In accordance with the Constitution of India and the Panchayati Raj Act, North Lungpher is governed by a Sarpanch, the elected head of the village.